vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 - Loading selected payment method.
 - Picking and configuring payment method.

-The first thing we have to do is import and put in the view.
+The first thing we have to do is to import the component and add it to the template.

 ```vue
 <template>
   <!-- ... -->